Ebinu-S/javascript-Challenge/README.md

 # javascript-Challenge

 👋 hey there.
 As part of learning JavaScript.
-I've challenged myself to create small applications.
+I've challenged myself to create small applications using vanilla js.

 What I've done so far 🤓👇